nathansoz/cs325-algorithms/Project1-MaxSubArray/README.md

 ==============
 Simply run `./main`

-The program expects MSS_TestProblems.txt to be in the same directory as the executable.
+The program expects MSS_Problems.txt to be in the same directory as the executable.
 It will gracefully exit if this file is not found.

 Program Output
 ==============
-The program will output a MSS_TestResults.txt file that will contain output for each algorithm as defined in the spec.
+The program will output a MSS_Results.txt file that will contain output for each algorithm as defined in the spec.